-Cardiff's famous Winter Wonderland, complete with hot chocolate, ice-skating and festive children's rides, will be running on City Hall's lawn.
-Wrap up warm - and why not try the 60 metre-high star ride for a birds' eye view of the city?
-SILLY KINGS AT CARDIFF CASTLE 19th December - 4th January 2014 lived a princess, four crazy knights, an angry fairy, a dragon (of sorts) and a very Silly King roll into the magical grounds of Cardiff Castle from the fairy tales of Monty Python's Terry Jones.
-Fly away with a cast of extraordinary characters and madcap musicians, telling tall The Doctor Who Experience, Porth Teigr, Cardiff Bay will be hosting a day packed full of activities.
-Make sure you come dressed in your best Doctor Who outfit for your chance They'll also be running their famous Doctor Who TARDIS Studio Tours.
-What better episode than a trip through the famous Police Box doors and into the actual TARDIS of the Doctor - a special screening exclusive for Doctor Who Experience ticketholders will be held at the Odeon in the Red Dragon Centre.
+CHRISTMAS MARKET 14th November - 23rd December Christmas will be filling the air.
+Craft Folk's Cardiff Christmas Market is set in the heart of the pedestrian area of the city centre, WINTER WONDERLAND 14th November - 5th January 2014 complete with hot chocolate, ice-skating and festive children's rides, will be running on City Hall's lawn.
+Wrap up warm - and why not try the 60 metre-high star ride for 19th December - 4th January 2014 Once upon a time in a kingdom far, far away, lived a princess, four crazy knights, an angry fairy, a dragon (of sorts) and a very Silly King. roll into the magical grounds of Cardiff Castle for a Christmas feast of family fun, adapted from the fairy tales of Monty Python's Terry Jones.
+Fly away with a cast of extraordinary DOCTOR WHO 50TH ANNIVERSARY CELEBRATIONS Saturday 23rd November 7 The Doctor Who Experience, Porth Teigr, Cardiff Bay will be hosting a day packed full to win a very special prize.
+They'll also be running their famous Doctor visit local events SILLY KINGS AT CARDIFF CASTLE tales from a kingdom east of the moon and west of the sun.
+Lovingly made for children and very, very silly adults... episode than a trip through the famous Police Box doors and into the actual TARDIS?
+For the anniversary episode itself - The Day for Doctor Who Experience ticketholders will be held at the Odeon in the Red Dragon Centre.
 Meet at the Doctor Who Experience the cinema by Cybermen!
-CAROLS ON THE QUAYSIDE AT MERMAID QUAY 21st - 22nd December Come and get into the festive mood and enjoy the lead-up to the big day FEST 'COSI' AT THE CARDIFF MADE GALLERY, 41 LOCHABER ST. ROATH 7th - 26th December Cardiff's finest artistic talent will be on and festive trimmings.
-A 'glittering forest installation' will take centre stage, complete with stories, music, drink and weekend workshops for all ages.
-WAR HORSE LIVE AT CHAPTER, MARKET RD.
-CANTON 27th February 2014 War Horse National Theatre Live will 27, 2014.
-Since its first performance at the National Theatre in 2007, War Horse has become an international smash hit.
-Based on the fields of rural Devon to the trenches of music and songs, this powerfully moving and imaginative drama is a show of phenomenal inventiveness.
-At its heart are astonishing life sized puppets by South Africa's Handspring stage.
+CAROLS ON THE QUAYSIDE AT MERMAID QUAY 21st - 22nd December Come and get into the festive mood and enjoy the lead-up to the big day FEST 'COSI' AT THE CARDIFF MADE GALLERY, 41 LOCHABER ST, ROATH 7th - 26th December show, enhanced by plenty of local produce and festive trimmings.
+A 'glittering forest installation' will take centre stage, complete workshops for all ages.
+WAR HORSE LIVE AT CHAPTER.
+MARKET RD, CANTON 27th February 2014 War Horse National Theatre Live will 27, 2014.
+Since its first performance at the National Theatre in 2007, War Horse has the fields of rural Devon to the trenches of First World War France .
+Filled with stirring music and songs, this powerfully moving and imaginative drama is a show of phenomenal inventiveness.
+At its heart are astonishing life sized puppets by South Africa's Handspring Puppet Company, who bring breathing, galloping, charging horses to thrilling life on stage.
 See more at Chapter.org ask the experts WHAT DO I NEED TO CONSIDER?